At0micBee/scilib/README.md

 # Overview

 This crate is designed to help any mathematical or scientific processes for the Rust community.
-It compiles many useful concepts and items that are key in scientific applications, such as Bessel functions, statistical analysis, physical constants, etc...

-The aim is to provide classical functions in pure Rust, for ease of operability.
+It compiles many useful concepts and items that are key in many scientific domains.
+The aim of the crate is to provide these functions in pure Rust, to avoid any dependencies.

 ---